Wurielle/generate-modules-webpack-plugin/README.md

 }
 ```

-This will generate modules in the same folder of the matched file:
+This will generate modules for matching files in the same folder:
 ```
 tokens.amd.js
 tokens.common.js